pooyanosk1382/chat/README.md

 In server we create a server socket and make that ready to be connected to that.

 In client we connect to server and can chat.

+With a request we send message to server and server send that to reciever.